lucy-sorensen/lucy-sorensen.github.io/_pages/about.md

 I teach an undergraduate course on schools and social inequality, MPA courses in public economics, and a PhD course in causal inference methods.

-I currently serve as an Associate Editor at <a href="https://journals.sagepub.com/home/epa">Educational Evaluation and Policy Analysis</a> and on the Board of Directors of the <a href="https://aefpweb.org/">Association of Education Finance and Policy</a>.
+I currently serve on the Board of Directors of the <a href="https://aefpweb.org/">Association of Education Finance and Policy</a> and as an Associate Editor at <a href="https://journals.sagepub.com/home/epa">Educational Evaluation and Policy Analysis</a>.